JNRowe/river-configs/software.rst

 Other candidates
 ''''''''''''''''

-``dwl`` is a near-perfect ``dwm`` replacement, though it still has some rough edges.
-I'd recommend it to others who want a ``dwm`` experience.
+:program:`dwl` is a near-perfect dwm_ replacement, though it still has some rough edges.
+I'd recommend it to others who want a :program:`dwm` experience.

-``sway``, despite its popularity and extensive user support, falls short on every count for me.
+:program:`sway`, despite its popularity and extensive user support, falls short on every count for me.
 Its workspace implementation is ferociously under-featured, and its layout splitting is cumbersome.
 Custom layouts require extensive scripting after making everything float.
 Even seemingly simple tasks, such as window switching across branches, become tedious, often requiring significant code.
 You'll even find yourself having to implement locking mechanisms to prevent key swallowing during rapid command execution.

 wayfire_ is visually appealing and offers basic tiling.
-It is a good choice for users comfortable with ``sway`` who desire a more visually engaging desktop.
+It is a good choice for users comfortable with :program:`sway` who desire a more visually engaging desktop.
 I do plan to keep an eye on it to see whether tiling extension becomes more featureful.

 vivarium_ shows promise, featuring most of my accustomed layouts, but its stability has been an issue for me in testing.